Galamrani/TicTacToe/README.md

 ## Download
 WPF is only available on Windows, so the game can run only on Windows machines.
-  You can download the game from the release sanction or just [Click here](https://github.com/Galamrani/Tic-Tac-Toe-Game/releases)
+  You can download the game from the release sanction or just [click here](https://github.com/Galamrani/Tic-Tac-Toe-Game/releases)

 ## About the game